hkniberg/dogfight/MULTIPLAYER_PLAN.md

 ## Multiplayer Game Rules

 **Scoring & Victory:**
-- First to 5 kills (of any player) wins the match
+- First to 3 points wins the match (same as local mode)
 - In free-for-all, killing anyone counts toward your score

 **Respawn Mechanics:**
-- Spawn at random location (no safe-spawn validation)
+- Spawn at random location (no safe-spawn validation initially)
-- 3 seconds of invulnerability (blinking effect)
+- 3 seconds of invulnerability (blinking effect) - applies to ALL game modes
 - While invulnerable: cannot shoot or interact with objects
 - Prevents spawn camping and immediate re-death